aranzadev/Aemota/README.md

 &nbsp&nbsp
 </p>

-- 🤓 Studying: **Higher Degree Multiplatform Application Development**
+- 🤓 Studying: **Higher Education in Multiplatform Application Development**

 - 🌱 Google Professional Certifications: **IT Automation with Python** ✅ | **IT Support** 🛠️